magicjar/whatsapp-widget/README.md

 <button class="button" data-toggle="wa-chat" data-target="#customer-support">Button</button>
 ```

-Toggle button will add `expanded` class from the `form` classes and the *toggle link or button* classes on show the form, and will remove `expanded` class on hide the from.
+On button toggled, it will automaticaly add `expanded` class on it self and on the `form` element on show, and will remove `expanded` class on hide.

 ## Configs